ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Data path validation test
 ==============================

-Run the test to validate data path from a source device to destination device by by copying data,
+Run this test to validate data path from a source device to destination device by by copying data,

 .. code-block::